Driv3r034/Driv3r034/README.md

-- 👋 Hi, I’m Sergey
+- 👋 Hi, I’m Sergei
 - 👀 I’m interested in work with code
 - 🌱 I’m currently learning React, TypeScript
 - 💞️ I love to treveling on motorcycle and do sport